sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/how-tos/configuring_credentials.md

-# Configuring user credentials
+# Configuring credentials

 > NOTE: This page describes functionality added in Sourcegraph 3.22.
 Older Sourcegraph versions only allow batch changes to be applied and managed by site admins.

-In order to [publish changesets with Batch Changes](publishing_changesets.md), you need to add a personal access token for each code host that your batch change interact with.
-These tokens are used by Sourcegraph to create and manage changesets as you, and with your specific permissions, on the code host.
+In order to [publish changesets with Batch Changes](publishing_changesets.md), you need to add a personal access token for each code host that your batch change interacts with.
+These tokens are used by Sourcegraph to create and manage changesets on behalf of yourself, and with your specific permissions, on the code host.
+Since Sourcegraph 3.27, it is also possible to configure a global service account per code host to be used, when the user doesn't have credentials configured.

 ## Requirements